Downtown Commons: History

 Downtown Commons was originally built in 1971 as Downtown Plaza by The Hahn Company as a mixed enclosed and open-air plaza adjoining a pre-existing Macy's store built in 1963.
 It was unique in a way that allowed uninterrupted pedestrian traffic from one end of the plaza to the other, while vehicle traffic on 5th Street ran underneath the plaza, a feature that still exists to this day.
 Weinstock's relocated their downtown store in 1979 to the center, and in 1981 added a Liberty House store.
 Liberty House closed in 1984 and was replaced by I. Magnin, which closed in 1992.
 The center was completely renovated in 1993, adding a second story, a food court, various upscale shops, and a United Artists Theatres with seven screens (Century Theatres took over ownership of the theater in 2000).
 An entertainment complex named America Live! also opened in the spot formerly occupied by I. Magnin, housing various nightclubs and bars.
 Downtown Plaza became the Sacramento area’s second two-level shopping mall (after Arden Fair) to open, but was the area’s first and only outdoor two-level shopping mall.
 After Federated Department Stores (parent company of Macy's at the time) acquired Broadway Stores (parent company of Weinstock's) in 1995, the former Weinstock's store became a second Macy's location in 1996, housing Macy's Men's & Furniture.
 In 1997, Hard Rock Cafe opened their first Sacramento restaurant at the east end of the mall where America Live! operated, which closed a year prior.
-The restaurant operated for 13 years before closing in 2010 (a second incarnation of the Hard Rock Cafe Sacramento opened in 2019 as part of the grand opening of the Hard Rock Hotel & Casino Sacramento at Fire Mountain near Wheatland, California in Yuba County).
+The restaurant operated for 13 years before closing in late March 2010 after their lease expired.
 The upper level portion of the old America Live! was occupied by Copeland's Sports until the small sporting goods chain went out of business.

 The center was sold to Westfield America, Inc. in 1998 and renamed as Westfield Shoppingtown Downtown Plaza.
 The unwieldy "Shoppingtown" was dropped from the name in 2005.
 Various redevelopment proposals, including plans for a Target store and an unnamed grocery store as new anchors, never came to fruition and the center declined.
 Small retail and restaurant occupancy rates at the mall plummeted from 96% in 2004 to 51% in 2012.
 The facility also housed office space, only 53% of which was occupied in 2004, declining to 38% by 2012.